 Below: The seed capsules of the Beardtongues are ovoid in shape and contain numerous flattened angled seeds.

 Below: An extensive grouping on the Goldenrod Trail at the far east end of the Upland Garden.

 Notes: Foxglove Beardtongue is indigenous or naturalized to the area near the Garden.
 Eloise Butler introduced Foxglove Beardtongue to the Garden on April 30, 1915 with 6 plants sourced from Horsford's Nursery in Charlotte Vt.
-Then on June 21 and June 29, same year, she sourced more from right within Glenwood Park (which surrounded part of the Garden.
+Then on June 21 and June 29, same year, she sourced more from right within Glenwood Park (which surrounded part of the Garden and more in 1917, same source.
 Martha Crone noted planting this species several times, totaling 80 plants, in the fall of 1937.
 Like Eloise, she used the prior scientific name of P. laevigatus Ait. var. digitalis, which is now treated as a synonym for P. digitalis.
 She did not list her source for the plants.
 However, by the time of her 1951 inventory of plants in the Garden, she did not list it, but she did list four other Penstemons, (two of which are considered native in Minnesota): Large-flowered Beardtongue (P. grandiflorus) (native), Slender Beardtongue, (P. gracilis) (native), Western White Penstemon (P. confertus), and Blue Western Penstemon (P. caelestinus).
 The plant was again listed on the 1986 Garden Census.